 - A pinch of saffron threads

-Crush saffron threads with fingers and add saffron to the saucepan of broth and stir.
-Slowly pour broth into pan until contents are covered.
+- Crush saffron threads with fingers and add saffron to the saucepan of broth and stir.
+Slowly pour broth into the pan until contents are covered.

 - Add the green beans and spread evenly over pan.
 Allow to simmer, cooking rice and beans.
 Add more broth if necessary.

 - When rice is cooked, remove from heat and cover with aluminum foil, allowing paella to rest for 5 to 10 minutes before serving.

 Cooking paella does take some technique so if this becomes a favorite dish it is worth learning how to cook a perfect paella.
 You may also want to try different varieties, such as Paella de Marisco, a seafood paella or a vegetarian recipe.